ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   Separate changes should go into separate pull requests.
   See `GitHub's guide to writing the perfect pull request <https://github.com/blog/1943-how-to-write-the-perfect-pull-request>`__.

-  * As a rule of thumb, a pull request should avoid modifying more than 200 lines at once and must not modify more than 700 lines at once
   * For some ROS 2 repositories the `Developer Certificate of Origin (DCO) <https://developercertificate.org/>`_ is enforced on pull requests.
     It requires all commit messages to contain the ``Signed-off-by`` line with an email address that matches the commit author.
     You can pass ``-s`` / ``--signoff`` to the ``git commit`` invocation or write the expected message manually (e.g. ``Signed-off-by: Your Name Developer <your.name@example.com>``).